mihailthebuilder/mihailthebuilder/README.md

 # Projects

-## Web Dev + ML
+## Web Dev + Data Science

 <details>
     <summary>Click to expand</summary>
 &nbsp;

+- Web app that analyses the positivity of a news site - [GitHub](https://github.com/mihailthebuilder/bright-news-backend)
 - Web app that can tell whether an image has something fluffy in it - [GitHub](https://github.com/mihailthebuilder/fluffnet)
-- Web app that analyses the positivity of a news site - [GitHub](https://github.com/mihailthebuilder/bright-news-backend)

 </details>